-The same, however, cannot be said of gas fraction measurements, especially when they are derived by stacking large samples of heterogeneous systems.
+The same cannot be said of the gas fraction measurements, especially when they are derived by stacking large samples of heterogeneous systems.
 Substantial systematics are associated with the estimate of halo masses, which is not a direct observable of any survey.
 The gas mass of group-scale systems is also difficult to retrieve, as the emissivity of $\sim1$ keV plasma is highly sensitive to the metal abundance profile \citep{Lovisari:2021}.
-Within a single system, temperature and metallicity gradients can lead to emissivity variations of a factor of $\sim3$ at fixed emission measure, which implies uncertainties of $\sim30\%$ on the retrieved gas mass.
-Moreover, a substantial fraction \citep[$\sim30\%$,][, S25]{Robotham:2011} of optically selected groups are expected to be loose aggregations of galaxies that have not yet virialised within a common gravitational well, such that their intragroup medium is yet to be heated to X-ray emitting temperatures and the corresponding gas mass may be underestimated.
-Finally, the strong statistical anti-correlation between gas fraction and halo mass implies that small systematic effects propagate in a non-linear way to the estimated gas fraction at fixed mass.
+Within a single system, temperature and metallicity gradients can lead to emissivity variations by a factor of three for a fixed emission measure, which implies uncertainties of $\sim30\%$ on the retrieved gas mass.
+Moreover, a substantial fraction \citep[$\sim30\%$,][S25]{Robotham:2011} of optically selected groups are expected to be loose aggregations of galaxies that have not yet virialised within a common gravitational well, such that their intragroup medium is yet to be heated to X-ray emitting temperatures and the corresponding gas mass may be underestimated.
+Finally, the strong statistical anti-correlation between gas fraction and halo mass implies that small systematic effects propagate in a non-linear way to the estimated gas fraction at a fixed mass.

-Together, the systematic uncertainties highlighted above easily amount to a factor of two in the exact gas fraction of galaxy groups of $M_{500}\sim 3\times10^{13} M_\odot$, such that the gas fraction of these systems remains largely unknown.
-As such, comparing feedback models to these estimates can lead to unwarranted conclusions on the large-scale impact of AGN feedback.
-We argue that the \lxt~relation provides a more robust benchmark to calibrate the impact of AGN feedback on the hot atmospheres of galaxy groups, as these measurements do not rely on an accurate knowledge of the underlying halo mass.
+Together, the systematic uncertainties highlighted above easily amount to a factor of two in the exact gas fraction of galaxy groups of $M_{500}\sim 3\times10^{13} M_\odot$, and therefore the gas fraction of these systems remains largely unknown.
+We argue that observable scaling relations provide a robust benchmark to calibrate the impact of AGN feedback on the hot atmospheres of galaxy groups, as these measurements do not rely on our knowledge of the underlying halo mass.
 Figure \ref{fig:main} highlights the sensitivity of the \lxt~relation to the feedback model, as small differences in gas fractions translate into strong discrepancies in the predicted luminosities at fixed temperature.
 Core-excised quantities can also provide more direct proxies of gas ejection in group outskirts, as they avoid the complexity of the inner regions where cooling losses are important.